 In addition to dismissals pursuant to Fed.
 R. Civ.
 P. 41, if a proceeding has been pending for more than six (6) months without any action taken by the parties during that period, upon notice to the parties the court may dismiss the proceeding for lack of prosecution.
-The dismissal will be without prejudice.
+The dismissal will be without prejudice, the court may order the parties to show cause why the proceeding should not be dismissed for lack of prosecution.